nearwalden/covid-compute/README.md

 ## Data files

 The extracted data files are stored in `/data` in this git repo.
-The two key files right now are:
+The four key files right now are:

-- `state_confirmed.csv`
+- `state_confirmed.csv` - from 1/22/20
-- `state_deaths.csv`
+- `state_deaths.csv` - from 1/22/20
+- `county_confirmed.csv` - from 3/22/20
+- `county_deaths.csv` - from 3/22/20

 These are loaded into dataframes the `covid.CovidData` object and a number of other dataframes are created from them.